alpizano/deep-learning-neural-network-for-chaotic-systems-/README.md

 ![deep learning is awesome!](https://github.com/alpizano/Deep-Learning-Neural-Network-for-Chaotic-Systems-/blob/master/read_cover.jpg)

 # Introduction
 Hiya, this will be a guide for my senior design project that spans two semesters Senior Design I (Spring 2019), and Senior Design II (Fall 2019), at Purdue University - Northwest.
-This project involved designing and developing a neural network that would localize, object detect and predict an outcome of where a ball would land in a roulette wheel.
+This project involved designing and developing a neural network that would object detect the 0 pocket and ball of a roulette wheel and generate a prediction of what pocket the ball would land during a game of roulette.

 # Contents
 0. Setup Tests